 Air travel is the safest mode of transportation in the U.S. Let’s keep it that way.

-Public overwhelmingly supports two pilots: A May 2024 survey shows that nearly 80% of U.S. adults say remotely operated planes would make them feel less safe flying, and a significant majority say they would never feel comfortable flying without two pilots on the flight deck.
+• The public overwhelmingly supports two pilots: A recent survey shows that nearly 80% of U.S. adults say remotely operated planes would make them feel less safe flying, and a significant majority say they would never feel comfortable flying without two pilots on the flight deck.

-Minor issues still create a problem: In addition, even relatively minor flight divergences created notable errors and a decrease in a single pilot’s ability to successfully recover the aircraft.
+• Minor issues still create a problem: Even relatively minor flight divergences created notable errors and a decrease in a single pilot’s ability to successfully recover the aircraft.

 It takes two for a safe flight